-IQ’s top tips for the Qutb Shahi tombs
+IQ’s top tips for the ‘seven’ tombs of the Qutb Shahi kings

 - The Qutb Shahi tombs are close to the Golconda fort, and you can reach them via Toli Chowki.
 Use this Google Maps location for navigation.

-- The necropolis is open to visitors every day, except Fridays, from 9:30 AM to 5:30 PM.
+- The necropolis is open to visitors from 9:30 AM to 5:30 PM every day except Fridays.

 - The entry fees are Rs.
 10 for adults and Rs.
 5 for children (for non-Indian nationals, it’s Rs.
 50 and Rs.
 5 respectively).
 Taking a still camera in costs Rs.
 20, and a video camera Rs.
 200. Parking is Rs.
 20 for a car, Rs.
 10 for a bike, and Rs.
 50 for a bus (!).

 - You can take in the essentials in about an hour.
 But if you’re curious and like exploring, you could easily spend half a day here!

 - There’s a small snack shop inside the complex, and maybe a few pushcarts selling corn-on-the-cob and coconut water.
 If you need something more substantial, either carry a picnic, or head back out onto the main road to a typical Hyderabadi roadside café.

 - The grounds are a little unkempt and overgrown, but that just adds to the mystery.